FedeDP/ncursesFM/README.md

 * automount -> whether to enable devices automount.
 Defaults to 0.
 * loglevel -> to change program loglevel.
 Defaults to 0.
 * persistent_log -> to enable log persistency across program restarts.
 Defaults to 0.
+* bat_low_level -> to set threshold to signal user about low battery.

 NcursesFM ships an autocompletion script for cmdline options.
 It supports following options:
 * "--editor" /path/to/editor